reportportal/docs/src/md/src/GettingStarted/ConfigurationOfReportPortalServer.md

-## Configuration of Report Portal server

-### Authorization configuration
+## Authorization configuration

-ReportPortal allows GitHub users to login via GitHub auth, Active Directory Authorization or LDAP Authorization.
-The Admin of the ReportPortal instance can provide access to an external user.
+ReportPortal Admin can configure an easy authorization on the instanse.
+From the box we provide OAuth with:

+* GitHub
+* LDAP
+* Active Directory
+* SAML (in progress)

 ### GitHub Authorization

 To setup access with GitHub auth:

 1. Login to the ReportPortal as an ADMIN user
 2. Open the list on the right of the user's image.
 3. Click the 'Administrative' link